Kiani Crown

 The Kiani Crown (تاج کیانی) was the traditional coronation crown in the Iranian Crown Jewels, worn by the Qajar shahs of Iran (1789–1925).
-The crown was designed under the first Qajar shah Agha Mohammad Khan Qajar as a way to connect himself to the ancient Sasanian shahs (224–651) and mythological Kiyani shahs.
+The crown was designed under the first Qajar shah Agha Mohammad Khan Qajar.
+Its design is directly derived from the Persian crowns of the ancient Sasanian shahs (224–651) and mythological Kiyani shahs of Persian mythology.